 At this time the NWA and AWA were joining forces as Pro Wrestling USA in order to battle the aggressive actions of the WWF but Milosh did not look to make a change assuring “I’ve been with the Tunney’s since day one and I have no intention of looking elsewhere.
 I don’t know when but there will be a time when Wrestling returns to Oshawa.
 Wrestling is on a high right now because of Wrestlemania.
 Sooner or later it will level off and I suppose we’re in a position where we’ll have to sit and wait it out.”

-In the WWF years Oshawa would see cards reduced to one or two a year with the city being passed over in favor of larger spots, and Promoter Milosh would take up as a Senior Salesmaster at Ciff Mills Motors in Oshawa.
+In the WWF years Oshawa sees cards reduced to one or two a year with the city being passed over in favor of larger spots, and Promoter Milosh took up as a Senior Salesmaster at Ciff Mills Motors in Oshawa.
 The limited role did not affect Milosh’s love of the sport however with the Promoter setting up VCR’s at home and amassing a large tape library of the Saturday TV Wrestling to watch with his grandson Dylan after a day working at the Dealership.

-Alex Milosh remembers his Dad being frustrated that after so many years of hard work and dedication to the sport and the city that he would be left out of the Wrestling game in the later years, not unlike the many other promoters around the Wrestling World at that time.
-Pat would continue to book the Civic and run the local ads up to a 1992 WWF event featuring Roddy Piper vs Ric Flair.
+Alex Milosh remembers his Dad being frustrated that after so many years of hard work and dedication to the sport and the city, that he would be left out of the Wrestling game in the later years.
+Pat continued to book the Civic and run the local ads up to a 1993 WWF event featuring Yokozuna vs Hacksaw Duggan.